lingxz/sparrow/README.md

 To enhance SEO, you can add your twitter username to `_config.yml`.

 You can also add a image path for the `og_image` value in the config file, for a default open graph sharing image.
 This value can be overridden in individual posts.

+For the various config options see the [sample config file for the demo site](https://github.com/lingxz/sparrow/blob/master/_config.yml)

 There are also helper classes for ease of inserting image and their captions, adapted from the [Minimal Mistakes theme by Michael Rose](https://github.com/mmistakes/minimal-mistakes).
 You can find a [sample post with images](https://theconfused.me/sparrow/blog/post-with-image/) on the [demo site](https://theconfused.me/sparrow).